VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: Task Suites in VLA-Arena

-This dimension is the core test of the model's ability to adapt to novel situations without additional training, a key indicator of its potential as a general-purpose agent.
-We assess this capability across three distinct aspects of generalization, from compositional understanding to zero-shot object recognition:
+\textbf{Extrapolation.~} This dimension evaluates language-driven extrapolation.
+By requiring models to leverage semantic understanding to adapt without additional training, we isolate a definitive indicator of general-purpose robotic potential.
+We decompose this evaluation into three aspects, ranging from compositional reasoning to zero-shot object recognition:

-\begin{itemize} \item \textbf{PrepositionCombinations:} This suite evaluates the compositional understanding of spatial relationships by testing novel pairings of objects and prepositions not seen during training.
+\begin{itemize}[left=0.0cm, nosep, topsep=0pt, partopsep=0pt] \item \textbf{PrepositionCombinations:} This suite evaluates the compositional understanding of spatial relationships by testing novel pairings of objects and prepositions not seen during training.
 Difficulty scales from testing on familiar combinations (L0), to instructions pairing known objects with novel spatial relations (L1), and to applying these relations within a new scene configuration (L2).

 \item \textbf{TaskWorkflows:} This suite evaluates the ability of compositional reasoning by requiring models to execute novel workflows composed of known skills.
 Difficulty scales by systematically reconfiguring object-destination pairings, from canonical associations (L0), to swapping object destinations (L1), and finally to re-assigning manipulable objects to serve as targets themselves (L2).